CI/CD steps

 Executable steps return an output by adding a line to the ${{output_file}}

-must match the type of the output in the step specification.
+must be a type that matches the output type in the step specification:

 For example, to return the output named car